About

 Accelerating Innovation

 Threats to the global community — such as climate change and pandemics — demand urgent innovation and action at scale.
-But when commercial incentives for innovation trail behind the social value, market shaping instruments are required to credibly signal demand and spur and scale up innovation.
+But when commercial incentives for innovation trail behind the social value, market shaping instruments can credibly signal demand and spur and scale up innovation.

 The Market Shaping Accelerator aims to harness the momentum and interest in these tools generated from global successes in vaccine development to accelerate their adoption by governments, multilateral institutions, and philanthropies to solve the world’s most pressing challenges.